yugabyte/edgeyuga/README.md

 # EdgeYuga
-Setup Yugabyte DB on edge locations with K3s & YugabyteDB.
+Setup YugabyteDB on edge locations with K3s.

 # 1. yugabyte-gcp-cluster